ddnexus/pagy/docs/guides/quick-start.md

 #### Pick a stylesheet or a CSS framework

-- For native pagy helpers (used also with tailwind), you can integrate the [Stylesheet](../resources/stylesheet) into your app.
+- For native pagy helpers you can integrate the [Stylesheets (CSS or Tailwind)](../resources/stylesheets) into your app.
 - For `:bootstrap` and `:bulma` styles, no additional CSS file is needed.

 #### If you use any `*_js` method...